 - A. Comply with manufacturer's written instructions for installing resilient accessories. - B. Resilient Molding Accessories: Butt to adjacent materials and tightly adhere to substrates throughout length of each piece.
-Install reducer strips at edges of carpet and resilient floor covering that would otherwise be exposed.
+Install reducer strips at edges of resilient floor and wall covering that would otherwise be exposed.
+See Transition Details.